 Ben Lang, a friend of mine, made an amazing app showing you how many startups are currently based there:

 As Ben writes:

-“A country smaller than the size of New Jersey.
-Thousands of startups.”
+“A country smaller than New Jersey with thousands of startups.”

 When we first arrived in Hong Kong, the startup community has welcomed us so heartily we couldn’t be any more grateful.
 We were invited to give talks, mentor at events (Joel rocked!) and made lots of friends.
-That’s why we decided we wanted to continue to help other fellow entrepreneurs with their ideas and be closer to more like minds, Tel Aviv was perfect.
+That’s why we decided we wanted to continue to help other fellow entrepreneurs with their ideas and be closer to more like minds.
+For that, Tel Aviv was perfect.